Lacrymology/states/uwsgi/doc/index.rst

     for upload must writable for NGINX worker.
   - If app write to any file, uWSGI does interpret those codes so uWSGI worker needs write permission to where it needs to write.
-  - As ``www-data`` often is user who owns NGINX process and it can be config to owns uWSGI worker process too, then these config can be simplify by set all to ``www-data``
+  - As ``www-data`` is often user who owns NGINX process and it can be config to own uWSGI worker process too, if app does not need to write file and support upload.
+Then these config can be simplify by set all source code files to owned by user ``root`` and group ``www-data``, with read permission only (440).
+    Otherwise, a dedicated user can be used for uUWSGI.
+Write permission should only set to either who need to write.

 Processes
 ---------